Marge Gets a Job: Production

 The idea for the show came from Conan O'Brien, who thought of Marge getting a job at the power plant and that Mr. Burns has a crush on her.
 The animators had trouble animating Marge with the suit and lipstick.
 Director Jeff Lynch said there were a few scenes where Marge "looks like a monster".
-All the jargon used by Troy McClure was accurately taken from a Time–Life foundation repair book.
+All the jargon used by Troy McClure was taken from a Time–Life foundation repair book and used accurately.
 The original subplot for the episode was Mr. Burns telling Homer to dress up as Mister Atom and have him go to schools to talk to the children.
-The cast really liked Tom Jones as a guest star.
-They said he was fun to work with, and was really nice, and even offered to perform a concert after he was done recording lines.
+The cast liked Tom Jones as a guest star, finding him genial and fun to work with.
+He offered to perform a concert after he was done recording lines.

 The animators had originally drawn three different versions of Bart after he was attacked by the wolf.
 They picked the version that looked the least scary, as they did not want Bart to look too "beaten up".
-An animation error during the dream sequence with Mr. Burns also caused issues when dealing with network censors, mistaking a "lump in his bed" as an erection, which was supposed to be Mr. Smithers' knee.
+An animation error during Mr. Smithers' dream sequence about Mr. Burns also caused issues when dealing with network censors, mistaking a "lump in his bed" as an erection, which was supposed to be Mr. Smithers' knee.

 Cultural references

-The song performed for Mr. Burns at the retirement party is a reference to Citizen Kane.
-The photo of Mr. Burns meeting Elvis Presley is very close to the photo of Richard Nixon meeting Elvis.
+The restaurant "The Spruce Caboose" is a reference to Howard Hughes's plane The Spruce Goose.
+Homer's fantasy of life in the woods is a parody of Henry David Thoreau's Walden.
+Grandpa Simpson asks Bart if he has read "The Boy Who Cried Wolf", and he replies "I glanced at it.
+Boy cries wolf.
+Has a few laughs.
+I forget how it ends."
+Mr. Burns asks Smithers if he can dig up Al Jolson.
+The song performed for Mr. Burns at the retirement party is based on the song and dance number in Citizen Kane (1941).
+The photo of Mr. Burns meeting Elvis Presley is modeled on the photo of Richard Nixon meeting Elvis.
 While Mr. Burns is looking through the surveillance cameras, "The Imperial March" from the Star Wars films is played in the background.